Alan-Jowett/ctsTraffic/documents/media_streaming_protocol_migration_plan.md

 1. Add ProtocolFlag constants and control-frame helpers
    - Files: `ctsMediaStreamProtocol.hpp`
    - Actions:
     - Define new ProtocolFlag constants (e.g., `c_udpDatagramFlagSyn = 0x0100`, `c_udpDatagramFlagSynAck = 0x0101`, `c_udpDatagramFlagAck = 0x0102`).
+      - Implemented in: `ctsTraffic/ctsTraffic/ctsMediaStreamProtocol.hpp` (constants present).
     - Add fixed sizes and helper prototypes for control frames (encoder/decoder) in the header file.
+      - Implemented in: `ctsTraffic/ctsTraffic/ctsMediaStreamProtocol.hpp` (control lengths and prototypes present).
     - Add `MakeSynTask`, `MakeSynAckTask`, `MakeAckTask` functions similar in shape to `MakeConnectionIdTask` but which produce headered datagrams (26-byte header + control body).
+      - Implemented in: `ctsTraffic/ctsTraffic/ctsMediaStreamProtocol.cpp` (functions `MakeSynTask`, `MakeSynAckTask`, `MakeAckTask`).
     - Add `ParseControlFrame` helper to validate control frame payloads and extract fields (Version, Flags, 37-byte connection id, optional TLVs).
+      - Implemented in: `ctsTraffic/ctsTraffic/ctsMediaStreamProtocol.cpp` (`ParseControlFrame` present).
+    - Status: COMPLETE (constants, helpers, and implementations added).

 2. Add control frame implementations
    - Files: `ctsMediaStreamProtocol.hpp` (inline small helpers) or new `ctsMediaStreamProtocol.cpp` if preferred for implementation code.
    - Actions:
      - Implement `MakeSynTask`/`MakeSynAckTask`/`MakeAckTask` to populate a `ctsTask` that will be queued on the socket sending path.
 These should set the ProtocolFlag in the first 2 bytes and follow the 26-byte header layout for headered datagrams.
 For control frames SequenceNumber/QPC/QPF SHOULD be zero.
+       - Implementations found in `ctsTraffic/ctsTraffic/ctsMediaStreamProtocol.cpp`.
      - Implement `ParseControlFrame` to run during receive parsing when ProtocolFlag is a control value.
+       - Implemented in `ctsTraffic/ctsTraffic/ctsMediaStreamProtocol.cpp`.
+     - Status: COMPLETE (control frame encode/decode implemented).

 3. Update send-side code to use SYN when enabled; otherwise preserve START behavior
   - Files: `ctsIOPatternMediaStream.cpp`, potentially other IO pattern or client-init code that sends `START`.
    - Locations:
      - `ctsIOPatternMediaStream.cpp` — replace `c_startBuffer[] = "START"` and its `resendTask` / Send logic with calls to produce a `SYN` control task (using `MakeSynTask`).
      - Any other call-sites that construct a task with `g_udpDatagramStartString` or `MediaStreamAction::START` (see `ctsMediaStreamProtocol.hpp`) should be updated to build a SYN headered frame instead.
    - Actions:
      - When the 3‑way handshake mode is enabled (via CLI/config), replace send of the 5-byte payload with an enqueued headered `SYN` task.
 When disabled, preserve the existing `START` send logic.
+       - Implemented: `ctsTraffic/ctsTraffic/ctsIOPatternMediaStream.cpp` — `StartCallback` checks `ctsConfig::IsMediaStream3WayEnabled()` and sends a SYN via `ctsMediaStreamMessage::MakeSynTask` when enabled; otherwise it sends the legacy 5-byte `START` payload.
      - Ensure retransmission/backoff logic is preserved and applies to whichever discovery mechanism is active (legacy START or 3‑way SYN).
+       - Partially implemented: timer/backoff logic reuses `SetNextStartTimer()` for both START and SYN retransmits in `ctsIOPatternMediaStream.cpp`.
+     - Status: COMPLETE for send-side switching; retransmit/backoff behavior appears preserved.

 4. Update receive-side parsing and handshake state machine
    - Files: `ctsMediaStreamProtocol.hpp`, `ctsIOPatternMediaStream.cpp`, `ctsIOPattern.cpp`, `ctsSocketBroker.cpp`/`ctsSocket.cpp` (where inbound datagrams are parsed/handled).